Rovinj Old Town with colourful houses on the Adriatic

 Nightlife in Rovinj is refined rather than loud.

-Live music and small performances in old town squares during the high season.
+Live performances in the Old Town squares and courtyards during the high season.

-Ideal for conversation, wine, and enjoying the town's romantic ambience.
+Places for conversation, wine and the town's quiet romantic atmosphere.

 Top Restaurants

-Serving seafood, handmade pasta, olive oil, and seasonal ingredients.
+Seafood, handmade pasta (fuži), Istrian olive oil and seasonal ingredients.

-Mediterranean dining with views of the harbor and islands.
+Mediterranean cooking with views over the harbour and the islands.

 Summer